W4RH4WK/cpp-init/README.md

 A build system organizes and documents the build process and allows other tools, like IDEs, to correctly handle your project (e.g. auto-completion).

 My personal preference is [CMake](https://cmake.org/), but [Premake](https://premake.github.io/) is also a pretty common choice.

+## Should I use AI assisted tooling?

+Of course you can have conversations with ChatGPT (or similar) about C++ related topics, just always be critical of the answers you get.
+However, AI assisted tooling should **not** be a part of your workflow at this point.